AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

     5. Select a resource group.

-        You can separate dedicated hosts into different resource groups and set different access permissions for these dedicated hosts.
+        You can separate dedicated hosts into different resource groups and configure different access permissions for these dedicated hosts.
 For more information, see [Resource groups](/intl.en-US/Tag & Resource/Resource/Resource groups.md).

     6. In the **DDH Settings** section, set the following parameters.

         |Parameter|Description|
         |:--------|-----------|
         |**Allow Automatic Deployment**|        -   If you select Allow Automatic Deployment, ECS instances are automatically deployed on available dedicated hosts.
-For more information, see [Automatic deployment](/intl.en-US/Product Introduction/Features.md).
+For more information, see the [Automatic deployment](/intl.en-US/Product Introduction/Features/Features.md) section in Features.
         -   If you do not select Allow Automatic Deployment, you must specify a dedicated host when you create an ECS instance.
-The Allow Automatic Deployment option is selected by default. |
+By default, the Allow Automatic Deployment option is selected. |
-        |**Automatic Instance Migration upon DDH Failure**|        -   If you select Automatic Instance Migration upon DDH Failure, ECS instances on a dedicated host are automatically migrated to another dedicated host if the original dedicated host fails.
+        |**Automatic Instance Migration upon DDH Failure**|        -   If you select Automatic Instance Migration upon DDH Failure, the ECS instances on the dedicated host are automatically migrated to a healthy dedicated host if the original dedicated host fails.
         -   If you do not select this option, you must [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for a new dedicated host if the original dedicated host fails.
-The Automatic Instance Migration upon DDH Failure option is selected by default.
-You can modify this setting after the dedicated host is created.
-For more information, see [Modify the settings of automatic instance migration for a dedicated host](/intl.en-US/User Guide/Modify the settings of automatic instance migration for a dedicated host.md).
+By default, the Automatic Instance Migration upon DDH Failure option is selected.
+You can change this setting after the dedicated host is created.
+For more information, see [Modify the settings of automatic instance migration for a dedicated host](/intl.en-US/User Guide/Modify DDH settings/Modify the settings of automatic instance migration for a dedicated host.md).

-**Note:** This option is unavailable for local SSD i2 dedicated hosts. |
+**Note:** This option is unavailable for local SSD type i2. |
-        |**CPU Oversold Ratio**|The CPU overcommit ratio affects the number of available vCPUs on a dedicated host.
-You can use the following formula to calculate the number of available vCPUs on a dedicated host: Number of available vCPUs = Number of physical CPU cores × 2 × CPU overcommit ratio.
-In scenarios where high CPU stability is not required, such as development and test environments, you can increase the number of available vCPUs on a dedicated host by increasing the CPU overcommit ratio.
-This way, you can deploy more ECS instances of the same specification on the dedicated host and reduce the unit deployment cost.**Note:** You can configure CPU overcommit ratios only for the following dedicated host types: g6s, c6s, and r6s.
+        |**CPU Overprovisioning Ratio**|You can configure the CPU overprovisioning ratio only for the overprovisioned type.
+The CPU overprovisioning ratio affects the number of available vCPUs on a dedicated host.
+You can use the following formula to calculate the number of available vCPUs on a dedicated host of the overprovisioned type: Number of available vCPUs = \(Number of CPU cores × 2 - Number of vCPUs that are reserved by the dedicated host\) × CPU overprovisioning ratio In scenarios where high CPU stability is not required, such as development and test environments, you can increase the number of available vCPUs on a dedicated host by increasing the CPU overprovisioning ratio.
+This way, you can deploy more ECS instances of the same specification on the dedicated host and reduce the unit deployment cost. **Note:** You can set the CPU overprovisioning ratio for overprovisioned types g6s, c6s, and r6s.
+You cannot set the CPU overprovisioning ratio for overprovisioned type v5.

-For example, the number of physical CPU cores on each g6s dedicated host is 52.
-If you set the CPU overcommit ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416. |
+For example, the number of CPU cores on each g6s dedicated host is 52.
+If you set the CPU overprovisioning ratio of a g6s dedicated host to 4, the number of available vCPUs on the dedicated host is 416. |

     7. Set the **Duration** parameter and select the **Enable Auto-renewal** option based on your business requirements.